hannaparkUH/hannaparkUH.github.io/projects/project-2.md

 summary: Web Design and Front-web Development
 ---

-I studied Package and Graphic Design after graduating high school.
+I studied Package and Graphic Design in college.
 I think there are many similarities between Package Design and Web design.
 Package designers create packaging to protect products and also represent its brand.
 Web designers create websites to display information beautifully and effectively.
+Usabilities are an important factor for both package design and web design.
 When I create websites, I always consider usability as much as design.
 The good websites must be easy to read, navigate, simple and attractive.

 <img class="ui image" src="{{ site.baseurl }}/images/SPIT_home.jpg">